louhack/playlistify/README.md

 # FEATURES

-- Extraction of new releases using web scrapping in Python of the page https://www.sputnikmusic.com/newreleases.php<br>
+- Extraction of new releases using web scrapping in Python of the pages of some of my favorite music sites or blogs<br>
 - Saving albums extracted to MongoDB<br>
 - Display a page with album extracted from Sputnik Music<br>
 - Search extracted albums in Spotify using Spotify API (Not fully functional)<br>